All the Plans: Background

 The band recorded the album in Henley-on-Thames, and Richard Warren worked with the band in the studio.
-It was announced in February 2008 by James Walsh that the album was finished and that the band was mixing the album in a studio in Chiswick called "The Sofa Lounge."
+It was announced in February 2008 by James Walsh that the album was finished and that the band was mixing the album in a studio in Acton called "Sofa Sound."
 They were simultaneously "putting the finishing touches to a busy summer schedule."

 Album style and direction

 According to the band's MySpace messages, the new album would be a mixture between their heavier side and the romantic side shown in their previous albums.
 James said in an interview with the digital newspaper Scotsman.com: "I'm sure a lot of fans will be excited by the following: It's closer in spirit to the first album – it's got real soul to it.
 We've gone more for the emotional, tugging at the heartstrings approach.
 We went off on a bit of a rock tangent on the last album.
 It was good fun but it's time to get back to our roots."

 On 21 March 2008, James Walsh wrote:

 There has been an emphasis on strong melodies and simple arrangements for this album and the guitar playing of Richard Warren has definitely enhanced the sound.
 I'm not one for slagging off the last album and saying this one is 100 times better because the last album definitely had its merits.
 However we have spent a lot longer writing and recording this one and the result is the perfect companion to Love Is Here.

 According to Manchester Evening News, there isn't a particular theme to All the Plans but "married life and international politics are some of the key ingredients."
 Walsh said, "We've tried to write classic songs."

 In an interview with James Oldham, Walsh commented that he thought the band had perhaps become a bit too defensive to media impressions:

 We wanted to prove people wrong.
 Working with Phil Spector on the second record [he actually only produced two tracks before he was fired] and then making a more American sounding rock record [2005's On the Outside] was just our way of trying to prove ourselves to our detractors.
 The new album is us realising that that was unnecessary and returning to the sound that we love and established us in the first place."

 The album was postponed one week in order not to clash with U2's then-forthcoming album, No Line on the Horizon.
 According to Walsh, when the band was recording a live session on Radio 2 on 13 January 2009, radio hosts Mark Radcliffe and Stuart Maconie highlighted the fact that Starsailor would release All the Plans on the same day as U2 and else suggest calling Bono and "toss a coin for who moves their release date."
-Bono called "heads" ,winning the toss, and so All the Plans was postponed for a week.
+Bono called "heads", winning the toss, and so All the Plans was postponed for a week.